 My hope is to foster connection--and community--around these oft-distorted and charged topics to, in turn, allow for a more easeful, fluid, ongoing, conversation to improve men’s self-image, their capacity for intimacy and honesty with themselves, and in all their relationships.

-I am adding a few things this time around with the central one being "The Stretch:" where, each week, every man will present his 'stretch' for the week.
-What that means is something that he wants to do, will be a stretch outside of his comfort zone, and will help him be in different relationship with his patterns of procrastination while also helping to keep him more accountable to himself and to the group.
+I've added a few things of late with the central one being "The Stretch:" where, each week, every man will present his 'stretch' for the week.
+What that means is something that he wants to do, will be a stretch outside of his comfort zone, and will help him be in different relationship with his patterns of procrastination and contraction while also helping to keep him more accountable to himself and to the group.

 I want to emphasize that so much of healing, growth, and evolution can only happen in community with others present to witness us in our wound, our shame, our wholeness (cracks and all), and in our gifts.
-The power of Groups provides the space and place for this to occur in a safe, sacred, intimate way.
+The power of Groups provides the space and place for this to occur in a safe enough, sacred, and intimate way.

 I look forward to meeting You and being met by You.